Wrike

 Resource management

 Wrike offers resource management starting at the Business plan: workload charts, effort allocation, team capacity planning, and resource booking for project-level assignment.
 The Pinnacle plan adds job roles, skills tracking, utilization dashboards, and advanced performance analytics.
-For agencies managing 20--200+ people across concurrent projects, this answers "who has capacity?" in real time.
+For agencies managing 20 to 200+ people across concurrent projects, this answers "who has capacity?" in real time.

 Basecamp has no resource management tools.
 You can see what someone is assigned to, but there is no workload visualization, capacity forecasting, or utilization tracking.